History :

 upset much of the traditional shipping trade.

-1908 Charles Champion and James Wells became owners of the Point Isabel
+- 1908 Charles Champion and James Wells became owners

 town site